waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 4 (Generic 'A' Press): Attempted to press 'A' while stuck to advance a hidden script.
 Result: No effect.
 Conclusion: FAILED.
 - Hypothesis 5 (Generic 'Select' Press): Attempted to press 'Select' while stuck.
 Result: Triggered a tutorial text box: 'An item in your PACK may be registered for use on SELECT Button.'.
 Conclusion: This is a major clue, suggesting item registration is part of the solution.
 - Hypothesis 6 (Use Item - ESCAPE ROPE): Attempted to use ESCAPE ROPE from the menu.
 Result: Blocked by a special dialogue from Professor Oak stating 'This isn't the time to use that!'.
 Conclusion: FAILED.

+# Self-Assessment Action Items (Turn 40771)
+- **Task (High Priority):** Test the traversability of the `WINDOW` tile type at the next available opportunity to address the overwatch critique and adhere to my procedural rules.